Definition of Sign-Stealing and Its Place in Baseball

 Anti-Cheating Measures and Future Challenges in the Technology Era

-In modern NPB, developing anti-cheating measures that keep pace with technological evolution has become urgent.
+In NPB as of the 2020s, developing anti-cheating measures that keep pace with technological evolution has become urgent.
 PitchCom, the electronic communication device between pitcher and catcher introduced by MLB in 2022, has attracted attention as a technological solution to the sign-stealing problem.
 NPB is also considering the introduction of such devices, exploring the direction of fundamentally eliminating sign-stealing risks through electronic sign communication.
 Meanwhile, managing electronic devices worn by players, such as wearable devices and smartwatches, has become a new challenge.
 Furthermore, AI-powered pitch pattern analysis is creating a new dimension of information warfare distinct from traditional sign-stealing.
 NPB needs to build an anti-cheating framework suited to Japanese baseball culture while referencing MLB's precedents.